csci-1301/csci-1301.github.io/labs/ConstructorToString/readme.md

 As a warm-up, you will practice writing constructors and ToString methods by adding them to a class you have already written.

-## A Constructor for PreciseRectangle
+## A Constructor for Rectangle

 #.
-Open the "PreciseRectangle" project you created in the "PreciseRectangle and Circle" lab.
+Open the "Rectangle" project you created in the "Rectangle Class" lab.
 #.
-In "PreciseRectangle.cs", add a constructor to `PreciseRectangle` that takes two arguments, a length and a width, and uses them to initialize the `length` and `width` attributes.
+In "Rectangle.cs", add a constructor to `Rectangle` that takes two arguments, a length and a width, and uses them to initialize the `length` and `width` attributes.
 #.
-Within your `Main` method, you will notice that your `new PreciseRectangle()` instantiation statements are now highlighted as errors, because `PreciseRectangle` no longer has a zero-argument constructor.
+Within your `Main` method, you will notice that your `new Rectangle()` instantiation statements are now highlighted as errors, because `Rectangle` no longer has a zero-argument constructor.
 Change each instantiation statement to call your new two-argument constructor, using the initial length and width values that you previously used in `SetLength()` and `SetWidth()`.
 #.
-Compile and run your program and make sure your PreciseRectangles still behave as expected.
+Compile and run your program and make sure your Rectangles still behave as expected.

 ## A ToString Method

-In the `Main` method of your program, you should have one or more statements that display the length and width of a PreciseRectangle, e.g. to test the result of your `Swap` method, like this:
+In the `Main` method of your program, you should have one or more statements that display the length and width of a Rectangle, e.g. to test the result of your `Swap` method, like this:

 ```
 Console.WriteLine($"My rectangle has length {myRectangle.GetLength()} and width {myRectangle.GetWidth()}");